graphext/cuery/actors/keywords/.actor/README.md

 - ✅ Check that `ideas` is set to `true` in your input
 - ✅ Verify `max_ideas` is set to a reasonable number (100-1000)
 - ✅ If you have more than 20 keywords, the system automatically disables idea generation

-**"SERP data errors"**
+- ✅ Try using `url` parameter instead for URL-based keyword generation

+**"URL-based keyword generation not working"**
-- ✅ Ensure `country` and `searchLanguage` are properly configured
+- ✅ Ensure the URL is accessible and returns a valid webpage
-- ✅ Verify that geographic codes match between `geo_target` and `country`
-- ✅ Use consistent language codes across all language-related fields
+- ✅ Use complete URLs including https:// for landing pages

-**"Too many results or timeout"**
+- ✅ For whole-site analysis, use domain-only format (e.g., "example.com") and set `whole_site: true`
+- ✅ Check that the website has sufficient content for keyword extraction

+**"No historical data returned"**
+- ✅ Ensure both `metrics_start` and `metrics_end` are provided
+- ✅ Use valid date range within the last 4 years
+- ✅ Check that keywords have sufficient search volume for historical data
-- ✅ Reduce `batch_size` from default 100 to 50 or lower
+- ✅ Try broader or more popular keywords

+**"Actor run failed or timed out"**
+- ✅ Reduce the number of seed keywords (try 10-20 keywords max for idea generation)
 - ✅ Decrease `max_ideas` to limit keyword expansion
-- ✅ Lower `resultsPerPage` and `maxPagesPerQuery` for SERP analysis
-- ✅ Process keywords in smaller batches by splitting your seed keywords

-**"Actor run failed or timed out"**
-- ✅ Reduce the number of seed keywords (try 10-50 keywords max)
 - ✅ Try simpler, more common keywords first
 - ✅ Wait a few minutes and try again